suryan-s/Precio/README.md

 ## Purpose

-Precio is an open-source software tool for monitoring and visualizing farming data.
+Precio is an open-source software tool for monitoring, automating and visualizing farming data.
 It provides real-time data analysis and insights of farming, enabling informed decision-making and improving farming efficiency.
 Precio includes third-party integration and is designed to be user-friendly, optimizing resource usage, reducing waste, and increasing productivity.

 ## Audience